kylrth/kylrth.github.io/content/post/matrix-registration/index.md

 ### encryption, cross-signing, and verification

 One of the cool parts about Matrix is that you can use *end-to-end encryption* (E2EE) to secure your chats.
-This means that when you send your message it is encoded so that not even my server can read your message.
-Then, when the server sends it to the receiving device, the receiving device can decrypt it because it has the decryption key.
+This means that when you send a message it is encoded so that not even the servers that are carrying your message can read it.
+Then, when the server gives it to the receiving device, the receiving device can decrypt it because it has the decryption key.

 When someone sends a message in an encrypted room, the keys to decrypt that message are shared with all the logins **currently in the room**.
 That includes both my phone and my laptop, for example.
 If I log in with a new session, it will invite me to *cross-sign* by approving the login with one of my other logged-in devices.
 Cross-signing allows my new device to ask my old devices for the keys to see old messages, or get them from the backup that we set up earlier.